 Funding for O&M is currently provided for seven IPTDS sites within the Clearwater River MPG.
 We recommend the continued funding of O&M for five sites currently funded under the project and adding two existing sites (SW1 and SW2) to ensure long-term monitoring of the CRSEL-s population.
 In addition, at least two other sites within the CRSFC-s and CRLMA-s populations should be considered for funding; however, those don’t necessarily need to be SC2 or CRA, at least as currently configured.
 Continued funding of O&M is recommended for LRL, LRU, SC1, LC1, and LC2.

 To improve population status and trends monitoring for steelhead in the MPG, alternate site configurations could be considered within the CRSFC-s and CRLMA-s populations.
 For example, either the SC1 or SC2 (likely SC2) site could be moved to near the bottom boundary of the SRSFC-s population; alternately, an IPTDS near the bottom of a major spawning area within the CRLMA-s population could be considered.
-Existing sites within the CRLMA-s population to consider include JUL (Potlatch River), LAP (Lapwai River), or LAW (Lawyer Creek); LAP would be a good candidate due to reliable operation and to continue the existing time-series of abundance estimates.
+Existing sites within the CRLMA-s population to consider include JUL (Potlatch River), LAP (Lapwai Creek), or LAW (Lawyer Creek); LAP would be a good candidate due to reliable operation and to continue the existing time-series of abundance estimates.
 Regardless, one site within the CRSFC-s population should be funded under the IPTDS O&M project to facilitate estimates of detection probabilities at downriver sites, but that site doesn’t necessarily need to be CRA.
 Low-precision monitoring for these two populations could likely be accomplished with better coverage and improved cost-savings by using 1) different site/array configurations, 2) funding alternate sites, or 3) a combination of both.

 Two arrays should continue to be funded within the CRLOL-s population.
 However, LC2 is currently located at a site which is difficult for O&M. To reduce time and costs, it should be considered to either convert LC1 to a two-pass configuration or move LC2 upstream to a location easier for O&M, preferably downstream of major spawning areas.